Best Pillows for Side Sleepers: Reviews and Buyer’s Guide

 Sometimes knowing the benefits can convince us to break a habit more than anything else, so let’s go over a few of them:

-Reduces acid reflux: If you suffer from GERD (gastroesophageal reflux disease) or acid reflux, sleeping can stir up the symptoms because you’re laying down.
+Reduces acid reflux: If you suffer from GERD (gastroesophageal reflux disease) or acid reflux, sleeping can stir up the symptoms because you’re lying down.
 During the day, you’ve got gravity to keep the stomach acid at bay, but at night, it’s much trickier.
 Sleep on your side to ensure your esophagus is higher than your stomach, keeping acid down where it belongs.

 Reduces snoring: If you sleep on your back, this can cause the base of your tongue and the soft palate to collapse against the back wall of your throat, leading to snoring.
 Sleeping on your side can prevent this from happening.